-- BMPs required for public and private development and redevelopment projects that are subject to the District's stormwater management regulations. - BMPs implemented via voluntary programs including but not limited to tree planting and RiverSmart programs to retrofit homes, schools, faith-based institutions, and other facilities in the District.
+- BMPs required for development and redevelopment projects that are subject to the District's stormwater management regulations. - BMPs implemented by the District Department of Transportation (DDOT) as part of public right of way (PROW) projects. - BMPs implemented via voluntary programs including but not limited to tree planting and RiverSmart programs to retrofit homes, schools, faith-based institutions, and other facilities in the District.

-A portion of these 1,038 acres managed is required to occur in each of the District's three major watersheds (see Table 6-7 below), with the balance occurring anywhere within the MS4 area.
+A portion of these 1,038 acres managed is required to occur in each of the District's three major watersheds (see Table 2 below), with the balance occurring anywhere within the MS4 area.